Moringa-SDF-PT10/group-03-project/README.md

 Last Chapter is a React-based web application for book lovers.
 It allows users to search for books, manage favorites, create reading lists, and explore a wide collection using the Google Books API.

+You can experience the app by clicking [here](https://next-chapter-books.netlify.app/).

 ## Features

 - Search for books by title, author, or keyword